 The base note is very long lasting and equally as delicious as the middle phase.
 There’s Amber, Benzoin, Vetiver and Oakmoss.
 However, this isn’t quite as pungent and spicy as you might imagine.
 The flowers never went away you see, so all these wondrously strong base notes are made feminine, whilst still retaining a warm zing of heat.

-The base note lasts around thirteen hours, making this fabulous value at around 40GBP.
-I have often smlled this on older ladies, but rather than label it old lady, as many have, I credit the more experienced perfume user with excellent taste.
+The base note lasts around thirteen hours, making this fabulous value at around 30GBP for 30ml (prices vary).
+I have often smelled this on older ladies, but rather than label it old lady, as many have, I credit the more experienced perfume user with excellent taste.
 Despite White Linen being American, I have always thought there is something quintessentially English and proper about White Linen.
 I’ll bet you a tenner Camilla has a bottle.
 And I bet Charles doesn’t mind.
 He loves flowers too.